 The following section provides information on shark landings as reported in the shark BLL observer program.
 In January 2002, the observer coverage requirements in the shark BLL fishery changed from voluntary to mandatory participation if selected.
 NMFS selects approximately 40 - 50 vessels for observer coverage during each season.
-Vessels are randomly selected if they have a directed shark LAP, have reported landings from sharks during the previous year, and have not been selected for observer coverage during each of the three previous seasons.
+Vessels are randomly selected if they have a directed shark limited access permit, have reported landings from sharks during the previous year, and have not been selected for observer coverage during each of the three previous seasons.

-The U.S. Atlantic commercial shark BLL fishery was monitored by the University of Florida and Florida Museum of Natural History, Commercial Shark Fishery Observer Program (CSFOP) from 1994 through the first season of 2005.
+The U.S. Atlantic commercial shark BLL fishery was monitored by the University of Florida and Florida Museum of Natural History, Commercial Shark Fishery Observer Program

+(CSFOP) from 1994 through the first season of 2005.
 In June 2005, responsibility for the observer program was transferred to the SEFSC's Panama City Laboratory.
 The observer program trains and places the observers aboard vessels in the directed shark BLL fishery in the Atlantic and Gulf of Mexico to collect data on the commercial shark fishery and thus improve overall management strategies for the fishery.
-Observers provide baseline characterization information, by region, on catch rates, species composition, catch disposition, relative abundance, and size composition within species for the LCS and SCS BLL fisheries.
+Observers provide baseline characterization information, by region, on catch rates, species composition, catch disposition, relative abundance, and size composition within species for the large coastal and small coastal shark BLL fisheries.

 During 2003, six observers logged 263 sea days on shark fishing trips aboard 20 vessels in the Atlantic from North Carolina to Florida and in the eastern Gulf of Mexico off Florida.
 The number of trips taken on each vessel ranged from one to five and the number of sea days each observer logged ranged from nine to 35.
 Observers documented the catches and fishing effort on approximately 150 longline sets that fished 103,351 hooks.
-During 2003, LCS comprised 68.4 percent of the total catch, and sandbar sharks were 30.6 percent of total LCS catch.

 During 2004, five observers logged 196 sea days on 56 shark fishing trips aboard 11 vessels.
 Observers documented the catches and fishing effort during 120 longline sets that fished 90,980 hooks.

-In 2004 LCS comprised 66.7 percent of the total catch, and sandbar sharks were 26.6 percent of catch in 2004.
+Data from the shark observer program between 2000 and 2002 show that LCS comprised 66.2 percent of the total catch (Burgess and Morgan, 2002).
+During 2003, LCS comprised 68.4 percent of the total catch, and in 2004 LCS comprised 66.7 percent of the total catch.
+Sandbar sharks dominated the observed catches with 30.6 percent of total LCS catch in 2003 and 26.6 percent in 2004.
 Regional differences in sandbar shark abundance were evident.
-For example, in the Carolina region, sandbar sharks comprised 67.4 percent of the total catch and 77.2 percent of the LCS catch.
-In the Florida Gulf region, sandbar sharks comprised 62.0 percent of the total catch and 66.5 percent of the large coastal catch, whereas in the Florida East Coast region, sandbar sharks comprised only 17.2 percent of the total observed catch, and 37.1 percent of the LCS catch (Burgess and Morgan, 2003).
+For example, in the Carolina region, sandbar sharks comprised 67.4 percent of the total catch and 77.2 percent of the large coastal shark catch.
+In the Florida Gulf region, sandbar sharks comprised 62.0 percent of the total catch and 66.5 percent of the large coastal catch, whereas in the Florida East Coast region, sandbar sharks comprised only 17.2 percent of the total observed catch, and 37.1 percent of the large coastal shark catch (Burgess and Morgan, 2003).
 Blacktip sharks comprised 13.9 percent of total observed catch and 20.3 percent of the large coastal catch (Burgess and Morgan, 2002).
-Tiger sharks comprised 7.5 percent of the total observed catch and 11.0 percent of the LCS catch.
+Tiger sharks comprised 7.5 percent of the total observed catch and 11.0 percent of the large coastal shark catch.
 A majority of tiger sharks (71.7 percent) and nurse sharks (98.8 percent) were tagged and released.